 The comfortable fit of the seamless, engineered mesh forefoot makes the shoe breathable, hugging your forefoot, but flexing as needed.
 It feels great as soon as you put your foot in it.

-In the midsole, Brooks uses their patented BioMoGo DNA foam.
-This incredibly comfortable foam gives you great energy dispersion as well as rebound.
+In the midsole, Brooks uses their patented BioMoGo and DNA Loft foam.
+This incredibly comfortable foam combo gives you great energy dispersion as well as rebound.
 There are also structured midsole supports included, which help stabilize your gait while on the road.

 The outsole has a full-length Segmented Crash Pad, which keeps you stable on distance runs when form tends to break down.
 The tread is more aggressive than other road shoes, making this a good option is you incorporate any dirt trails into your runs.